oc8/django-rest-quickstart-template/readme.md

 1. Clone this repository to your computer
 2. Navigate to the project directory
-3. Initialize the project with the command `./scripts/init_server.sh`
-4. Start the server with the command `./scripts/run_server.sh`
+3. Start the server with the command `make`

 ## Organization